 Prior to Facebook Nada was chief executive officer of Verve Mobile.
 Under her leadership, the company more than doubled its revenue, expanded oversees, made two strategic acquisitions and raised over $30M.
 Nada joined Verve from Acxiom, where she served as the company’s first chief revenue officer.

 Before Acxiom, Nada was the chief revenue officer of MySpace, playing an integral role in the social network’s sale to Specific Media in 2011.

 Nada serves as a director on the board of Blue Star Families.

-This year, we honor also honor our previous board member, Andrea Hoinacki, posthumously.
-In addition to being on our Board, Andrea was a long-time and dedicated volunteer, supporter and champion of Bottomless Closet.
-She began her involvement with Bottomless Closet in 2002 as a volunteer, coaching and dressing clients.
-Her sense of style and flair for fashion made her an ideal stylist to outfit disadvantaged women for job interviews.
-And her organized, analytical mind – coupled with passion and sensitivity – made her an ideal resume and interview coach.
+This year, we posthumously honor Andrea Mastro Hoinacki.
+Andrea Mastro Hoinacki was a longtime and dedicated board member, volunteer, supporter and champion of Bottomless Closet and its mission.
+She began her active involvement with Bottomless Closet in 2002 initially as a volunteer, coaching and dressing clients.
+Her sense of style and flair for fashion made her an ideal stylist to outfit women for

 Louise Kleinberg Award